Understanding Syntax in Psychology: From Sentence Structure to Cognitive Processes

 2. Dependency Parsing:

 This is a computational approach to understanding syntactic structure.
 It focuses on identifying the relationships between individual words within a sentence, specifically the grammatical dependencies between words like subject-verb agreement or modifier-head relationships.
-For example, in the sentence "The playful dog barked loudly," "playful" depends on "dog," and "barked" depends on "dog" as its subject.
+Consider this: for example, in the sentence "The playful dog barked loudly," "playful" depends on "dog," and "barked" depends on "dog" as its subject.
 Dependency parsing helps model the cognitive processes involved in assigning roles and relationships to words in a sentence.

 3. Constituent Structure: